 Topical treatment of the toenails with other antifungal medication within 6 weeks before Screening/Visit 1

 History of failing oral therapy for onychomycosis within the past 3 years, or inability for nail to appear normal due to trauma, as judged by the Investigator

 Systemic use of antifungal treatment within 6 months before Screening/Visit 1

-Severe moccasin tinea pedis will be an exclusion criterion.
-However, subjects with symptomatic interdigital tinea pedis will be allowed to enter the study after appropriate treatment and washout period as per Investigator judgment
+Moderate to severe moccasin tinea pedis that require prolonged topical antifungal treatment or oral antifungal treatment should be excluded.
+Subjects with symptomatic interdigital tinea pedis or mild moccasin type tinea pedis will be screen failed.
+However, However, they will be allowed to enter the study after appropriate effective treatment and washout period as per Investigator judgment.

 Signs of severe peripheral circulatory insufficiency as determined by significantly diminished/lack of pedal pulse on either foot